brookxp/about_me/README.md

 # about_me
-In sourch of automatic code.
+In search of automatic code.